Ohsawa-Takegoshi extension theorem for compact K\"ahler manifolds and applications: Abstract

 \section{Abstract}

-Our main goal in this article is to prove a new extension theorem for sections of the canonical bundle of a weakly pseudoconvex K\"ahler manifold with values in a line bundle endowed with a possibly singular metric.
+Our main goal in this article is to prove an extension theorem for sections of the canonical bundle of a weakly pseudoconvex K\"ahler manifold with values in a line bundle endowed with a possibly singular metric.
 We also give some applications of our result.